mtrw/RGS/README.md

 A demo dataset to run the scripts on is available in data/test_data.
 This is the first ~6 Mb of the Barley cv 'Morex' reference genome used in the release publication.
 The scripts left as-is will run on the demo dataset, the user only has to set the working directory to wherever the repo was cloned in the first line of ldprIdent_RUN.R, and the lastz binary.

 If it runs correctly, it will produce three *.dots text files in data/alignments, and a file lDPRs.rds file in the working dir.
-The R environment will contain an object named 'lDPRs' listing the flagged replication-prone regions' coordinates (BLAST-style, 1-based coords).
+The R environment will contain an object named 'lDPRs' listing 13 flagged replication-prone regions' coordinates (BLAST-style, 1-based coords).

 ## Performance

 The run time of these scripts is almost entirely dependent on the complexity of the lastz alignment.
-On an allocation of 16 CPUs and 48 Gb RAM, the demo ran in around 30 minutes.
+On an allocation of 16 CPUs and 128 Gb RAM, the demo ran in around 30 minutes.

 To do a full genome, it is highly recommended to use parallel processing with `mclappy`.
 The lines of 1_llprIdent_selfAlignments.R to [un]comment to achieve this are indicated in comments, around line 6.